 For the 2009 panel, I wanted to showcase all the “Christmas-themed” vehicles I owned at the time.
-I wanted (needed) something other than a plain desk or table, so I used a “Christmas-themed” vinyl window cling (which I think I got at Dollar Tree).
-Certainly you recognize most of these vehicles from the various Target, Wal-mart or Toys ‘R’ us special sets … but you might be wondering about li’l Sooo Fast* on the left there.
-It’s a Hallmark ornament.
+I wanted (needed) something other than a plain desk or table, so I used a Christmas placemat.
+Certainly you recognize most of these vehicles from the various Target, Wal-mart or Toys ‘R’ us special sets … but you might be wondering about li’l Sooo Fast on the left there.
+It’s from a Hallmark ornament set.
 But, I hear you thinking, it’s clearly an actual Hot Wheels model!
 Yes, it is.
 It’s both.
 It’s a floor wax, and a dessert topping.
-Nowadays, Hot Wheels-themed ornaments from Hallmark are either larger-size replicas (such as Roger Dodger), or static displays (such as Custom Otto). this one, however, is an actual, rolling, track-worthy Mattel creation, which also happens to snap into a ring of flame, because that’s so holiday!
+Nowadays, Hot Wheels-themed ornaments from Hallmark are either off-size replicas (such as Roger Dodger), or static displays (such as Custom Otto). this one, however, is an actual, rolling, track-worthy Mattel creation, which was paired with a smaller version of itself jumping through a ring of flame, because that’s so holiday!

 Inspired by 2010 (the movie), plus the fact that I had the “computer” font on my computer at the time (of course I had the “computer” font on my computer!), I replaced the December 2009 panel with this one in January of 2010, just to be silly.

-Our 2011 panel, and my second favorite.
+Our 2011 panel, my first attempt at creating a complex, lit scene.
 The snow (a tree skirt), trees and LED lights are from Dollar Tree.
 You of course recognize the ’96 Christmas-edition Nomad.
 The service station is actually a Hallmark ornament.
 I don’t know if it was designed to be at a particular scale, but it sure fits the Nomad nicely.
 And what must be the teensiest manger display ever was found at a church rummage sale.

-You’ve already met our 2013 panel on the post for our December meeting.
-This is my most visually complex display so far, and my favorite so far.
+In 2013 I migrated the Suncoast Diecasters website to WordPress.
+This was the first time a Christmas panel was not a “splash page” with a link to the rest of the site, but rather a leading image atop an update post.
+This was my most visually complex display up to that point.
 I achieved a very satisfying Christmas-y nighttime feel with this one.
 (By the way, this is the third time you’ve seen that “night sky full of stars” background.
 It’s actually a decorative cardboard filler that came out of a Christmas decoration’s box.)

 By the good grace of the Lord, the Snoopy car became available.
 As I already had the Red Baron, the panel idea for Christmas 2014 sort of built itself.
 The only issue was the background.
-As you’ve seen, I’ve used the “star-filled night sky” cardboard backer several times.
+As you’ve seen, I’d used the “star-filled night sky” cardboard backer several times by then.
 However, I wanted a daytime scene this time.
 Again by the good grace of the Lord, I found a free stock photo site which had an image which worked perfectly.

 – Fini –